mlooff/cio-council/pages/z-2017-03-27-klopp-09-modernization-begets-modernization.md

 *<A HREF="https://www.cio.gov/2016/05/23/modernizing-federal-it-part-5-modernizing-software-architecture/">Part 5: Modernizing Software Architecture</A><BR>
 *<A HREF="https://www.cio.gov/2016/11/07/modernizing-federal-it-part-6-agility-and-evolving-a-minimal-viable-product/">Part 6: Agility and Evolving a Minimal Viable Product</A><BR>
 *<A HREF="https://www.cio.gov/2016/11/22/modernizing-federal-it-part-7-what-does-a-modern-application-look-like/">Part 7: Modernizing Federal IT Part 7 What Does a Modern Application Look Like</A><BR>
-*<A HREF="https://www.cio.gov/2017/01/09/modernizing-federal-it-part-8-the-proof-is-in-the-pudding-disability-case-processing-system-2-dcps2-goes-live/">Part 8: Modernizing Federal IT Part 8: The Proof is in the Pudding, Disability Case Processing System 2 (DCPS2) goes Live</A><BR>
+*<A HREF="https://www.cio.gov/2017/01/09/modernizing-federal-it-part-8-the-proof-is-in-the-pudding-disability-case-processing-system-2-dcps2-goes-live/">Part 8: The Proof is in the Pudding, Disability Case Processing System 2 (DCPS2) goes Live</A><BR>
-*<A HREF="https://www.cio.gov/2017/03/27/modernizing-federal-it-part-9-modernization-begets-modernization/">Modernization begets Modernization</A>
+*<A HREF="https://www.cio.gov/2017/03/27/modernizing-federal-it-part-9-modernization-begets-modernization/">Part 9: Modernization begets Modernization</A><br>
+  *<A HREF="https://www.cio.gov/2017/04/14/part-10-modernizing-with-a-buy-or-a-build/">Part 10: Modernizing with a Buy or Build</A><BR>
 <BR><BR>

 In several of the previous blogs on IT Modernization, I mentioned the SSA’s DCPS2 product program, which aims to modernize a very old legacy green-screen application.
 In this post, I’d like to share what comes next as one IT modernization program begets another.